Anish177/lescolors/README.md

 # lesColors

 lesColors is a lightweight Python package that provides utilities for manipulating and analyzing colors.
-It includes functions for calculating adjacent, analogous, and complementary colors, converting RGB values to hexadecimal format, and extracting the dominant color from an image via a URL.
+It includes functions for calculating adjacent, analogous, and complementary colors, converting RGB values to hexadecimal format, and extracting the dominant colors from an image via a URL.

 ## Installation